GRAINS-Wheat, corn, soy futures fall as traders monitor Ukraine crisis

 "It will be quite a while before grain will move out of Russia or Ukraine," he said.
 "The buyers of corn around the world will have to come to the U.S."

-The markets will likely consolidate at high prices until it becomes more clear how long the Ukraine conflict may last, brokers said.
+The markets will likely consolidate at high prices until it becomes clearer how long the Ukraine conflict may last, brokers said.

 "The soybean market has turned into a sideways trading affair," Pfitzenmaier said.